 Children also perform in special assemblies over the school year such as Harvest assembly and The Christmas Concert, as well as other occasions within the school calendar.

-Those parents who wish to withdraw their children from either RE or assemblies may ask for their child not to be included.
+Those parents who wish to withdraw their children from assemblies may ask for their child not to be included.
 Please contact the Headteacher if you wish this to be arranged.